isaac-ivins/iCatchEmAll/readMe.md

-## The challenge:
+# iCatchEmAll PokeDex

+> **Catch 'em all!** Create Pokemon Trainers and capture your favorite Pokemon from the Pokedex of your region.

 ---

-iCatchEmAll PokeDex
+## About the App

+Welcome to **iCatchEmAll PokeDex** !

+Upon launching the app, you can:
+- **Create a new Pokemon Trainer** with your own unique identity
+- **Choose from existing Trainers** to continue your journey
+- **Complete the onboarding flow** to set up your trainer profile
+- **Explore the PokeDex Tab** to search for Pokemon in your Generation
+- **View your Caught Pokemon** in a dedicated space

+Once you're set up, explore these exciting features:

+> **Note:** Data is stored locally using AsyncStorage.
+Deleting the app or restarting the development client may result in loss of your Pokemon Trainer data. *Yikes!*

 ---

-Create Pokemon Trainers and "capture"/favorite pokemon from the Pokedex of your region.

-Upon App Launch, users have the ability to create a new Pokemon Trainer or choose from one of the previously created Trainers.

-After finishing the Onboarding Flow for creating a Pokemon Trainer users are shown:

-- A PokeDex Tab where they can search for Pokemon in their region
-- Caught Tab where they can view captured/favorited Pokemon
-- Profile Details Tab where they can "logout" to pick or create a new Pokemon Trainer

-The Pokemon listed on the PokeDex Tab, as well as the Caught Tab, have an accompanied Pokemon Details Modal available with more info when pressed

-Data is stored in AsyncStorage so deleting the app off your device, or restarting the development client, may result in a loss of Pokemon Trainer data ( Yikes! )

-## 🚀 Up and Running

 ### **Prerequisites**
 - **Node.js** (18.x or higher) - JavaScript runtime